indigobio/Graphic-Design-Process/README.md

 #### **Work Flow(Flow Chart):**

 The workflow is the interactions of the pages.
 It focuses on all the possible actions and their sequences.
 An error message is a good example of why we should need a workflow.
 The main point of a workflow is how to take action when decisions are making.
 It would be helpful for me to prepare all the possible pages that need design.
-Here is an example of the Reagents page in the TBS project:
+Here is an example of the workflow for the Reagents page in the TBS project:

 https://www.figma.com/file/Oqaf0vxmetZ4m7jewZDRFi/Reagents-Add-Lot?node-id=15%3A0